SUXUMI/server-load-notifier/README.md

 Put the script file in an appropriate folder and run the installation command.
 Than will be created a cronjob for that file, which will monitor the server load.

+Calculation is based on the very top loaded process load value

 ##### Requirements
 ```shell
 Required one of the following to have on the server: python OR bc OR php